 By invitation.
 Annual conferences provide African American chief executive officers and chief academic officers of ATS member schools the opportunity to discuss areas of common interest and concern.

-By registration; open to all ATS presidents.
-This annual intensive will focus on timely issues related to the role of the president and on building skills for effective performance.
+By registration.
+Open to all ATS presidents, this annual intensive will focus on timely issues related to the role of the president and on building skills for effective performance.
 Conference sessions cover topics featured in the Handbook for Seminary Presidents, with most topics covered at least once during the course of a three-year curriculum rotation.
 The Seminar for New Presidents in ATS Institutions is a prerequisite for attendance at this conference.

 By registration.
-The 33rd annual conference will offer workshops on topics related to annual giving, planned gifts, personnel management, internal and external collaboration, and communications, with opportunities for professional development and peer interaction in a distinctly theological context.
+The 34th annual conference will offer workshops on topics related to annual giving, planned gifts, personnel management, internal and external collaboration, and communications, with opportunities for professional development and peer interaction in a distinctly theological context.